-- 5.295 This undeveloped greenfield site is located inside the existing Cranbrook LBD adjacent to existing development, and located within the High Weald AONB.
-The Cranbrook Conservation Area bounds the site to the north and there are listed buildings beyond the site boundary. - 5.296 The site area is 6.78 hectares, comprising the eastern area of Site Allocations Local Plan 2016 Policy AL/CR 4 Land adjacent to the Crane Valley that was allocated for 200-250 dwellings. - 5.297 To the north there is a mix of residential and commercial development, with Grade II listed residential properties to the north west corner of the site.
+- 5.299 This undeveloped greenfield site is located inside the existing Cranbrook LBD adjacent to existing development, and located within the High Weald AONB.
+The Cranbrook Conservation Area bounds the site to the north and there are listed buildings beyond the site boundary. - 5.300 The site area is 6.78 hectares, comprising the eastern area of Site Allocations Local Plan 2016 Policy AL/CR 4 Land adjacent to the Crane Valley that was allocated for 200-250 dwellings. - 5.301 To the north there is a mix of residential and commercial development, with Grade II listed residential properties to the north west corner of the site.
 To the north west of the wider Site Allocations Local Plan Policy AL/CR 4 site is the A229 Angley Road/Hartley Road, which is to provide the main access to this site to serve this allocation via the land to the west that is subject to a separate site allocation policy in this Plan.
 Land levels drop down from north to south, towards the Crane Brook, where levels begin to rise once more.
 The land is undulating.
 There is a distinct field pattern, marked by trees and hedgerows.

-- 5.298 The site is within walking distance of key services and facilities provided at Cranbrook, including Cranbrook Primary School and both secondary schools. - 5.299 Access for the development (as well as for the separate site allocated immediately to the east) is to be taken from Hartley Road. - 5.300 The Crane Valley to the south east of the site is an area of ancient woodland.
-Appropriate buffer zones, informed by landscape and ecological assessment, should be retained to this ancient woodland. - 5.301 There is potentially contaminated land to the north and north east of this site. - 5.302 The western and central part of Site Allocations Local Plan Policy AL/CR 4, Land at Brick Kiln Farm, has outline planning approval for up to 180 dwellings, approved under 16/502860/OUT.
-The reserved matters application 20/00814/REM is pending consideration.
+- 5.302 The site is within walking distance of key services and facilities provided at Cranbrook, including Cranbrook Primary School and both secondary schools. - 5.303 Access for the development (as well as for the separate site allocated immediately to the east) is to be taken from Hartley Road. - 5.304 The Crane Valley to the south east of the site is an area of ancient woodland.
+Appropriate buffer zones, informed by landscape and ecological assessment, should be retained to this ancient woodland. - 5.305 There is potentially contaminated land to the north and north east of this site. - 5.306 This allocation policy forms the eastern part of the Site Allocations Local Plan Policy AL/CRS 1, Land at Brick Kiln Farm.
+The western and central part of Site Allocations Local Plan Policy AL/CR 4, Land at Brick Kiln Farm, has outline planning approval for up to 180 dwellings, approved under 16/502860/OUT.
+The reserved matters application 20/00814/REM was considered, and there was a resolution to grant planning permission.
+However, the planning application was subsequently withdrawn prior to the Decision Notice being issued following a change in land ownership. is pending consideration.